campagnola/pycca/docs/asm.rst

-PyCA Assembler
+PyCCA Assembler
 ==============

-The core of pyca is an x86 assembly compiler that allows the creation and execution of machine code for IA-32 and Intel-64 architectures.
-The output of pyca's assembler is tested to generate identical output to the GNU assembler for all supported instructions.
+The core of pycca is an x86 assembly compiler that allows the creation and execution of machine code for IA-32 and Intel-64 architectures.
+The output of pycca's assembler is tested to generate identical output to the GNU assembler for all supported instructions.

 Assembly Language
 -----------------

-Pyca's assembler uses a syntax and instruction mnemonics very similar to the intel assembly syntax.
+PyCCA's assembler uses a syntax and instruction mnemonics very similar to the intel assembly syntax.
 Instructions consist of a mnemonic (instruction name) followed by whitespace and a number of comma-separated operands::